erikdubois/Ultimate-Linux-Mint-18.1-Cinnamon/README.md

 #1 Kernel, cinnamon and nvidia

+First we upgrade the kernel, nvidia and cinnamon/nemo if you want to.

+If everything is still working we can install the software and start customizing the system.

 As described at http://erikdubois.be/ I try to get the latest of everything.
 This attitude tends to break things.
 You have been warned.
 But the best way to learn about linux.

-The first time I suggest you follow the steps in the article.

 I have written a script to automate my installations.

 <b>KERNEL</b>

-You have a choice.

-	- kernel 3.x
-	- kernel 4.x

-I choose to install the latter.

-	- ./update-to-the-last-stable-4.x-latest.sh

 Do not forget to type "./" in front of the name.

-You can run any of these scripts by downloading the zip file from github.
-Go to the download folder and right-click to Extract here.
-Go inside the folder and right-click <b>in a blank space</b> to go to the terminal.
-Now your terminal is opened in this extracted folder.

 Type in the terminal